skabbina/katacoda-scenarios/audit-kubernetes/step1.md

+Start the Kubernetes cluster.
+`launch.sh`{{execute}}

 Verify kubernetes version and cluster status.
+Note that cluster starrup may take some time.
 `kubectl version`{{execute}}

 Create a minimal audit policy to log all requests at metadata level.